Daily Journal (NASDAQ:DJCO) Shares Gap Up to $352.00

 Daily Journal Co.
-(NASDAQ:DJCO)’s stock price gapped up prior to trading on Wednesday .
+(NASDAQ:DJCO)’s stock price gapped up before the market opened on Wednesday .
 The stock had previously closed at $352.00, but opened at $364.00.
-Daily Journal shares last traded at $364.00, with a volume of 1 shares changing hands.
+Daily Journal shares last traded at $364.00, with a volume of 1 shares.

 Daily Journal Corp. engages in the publication of newspapers and websites covering California and Arizona.
 It operates through the Traditional Business and Journal Technologies segments.
 The Traditional Business segment publishes newspapers of general circulation.
 The Journal Technologies segment provides case management software and related services to courts and other justice agencies.